 - 1. Project Overview and Safety Items

 - 2. Construction Items

 - 3. Labor Requirements

-4. Civil Rights Requirements
+- 4. Civil Rights Requirements

-1.a Contractor Progress Meetings
+1.a CONTRACTOR PROGRESS MEETINGS

-Progress meeting will be held on a weekly basis and will be conducted by the Resident Project Representative (RPR) and monitored by the City of Phoenix Project Manager of this project.
-These meetings will be attended by the Contractor, the RPR, and City staff to discuss operational safety, scheduling, testing, quality control, quality acceptance, security, safety, labor requirements, and environmental factors
+Progress meetings will be held on a weekly basis and will be conducted by the City of Phoenix Project Manager of this project.
+These meetings will be attended by the Contractor, the Construction Manager, and City staff to discuss operational safety, scheduling, testing, quality control, quality acceptance, security, safety, labor requirements, and environmental factors.